2011 Egyptian revolution: Background

 Hosni Mubarak became President of Egypt after the assassination of Anwar Sadat in 1981.
-Mubarak's National Democratic Party (NDS) maintained one-party rule.
-His government received support from the West and aid from the United States by its suppression of Islamic militants and peace with Israel.
+He inherited an authoritarian system from Sadat which was imposed in 1952 following the coup against King Farouk.
+The coup in 1952 led to the abolishment of the monarchy and Egypt became a military dominated one-party state.
+Nasser who was a member of the Free Officers became the second President of Egypt following the resignation of Muhammad Naguib and under his rule, the Arab Socialist Union operated as the sole political party in Egypt.
+Under Sadat, the multi-party system during the monarchy was reintroduced but the National Democratic Party (which evolved from Nasser’s Arab Socialist Union) remained dominant in Egypt’s politics and there were restrictions on opposition parties.
+Mubarak's National Democratic Party (NDP) maintained one-party rule.
+His government received support from the West and aid from the United States by its suppression of Islamic militants and maintaining the peace treaty with Israel.
 Mubarak was often compared to an Egyptian pharaoh by the media and some critics, due to his authoritarian rule.
-He was in the 30th year of his reign when the Revolution of 2011 began.
+He was in the 30th year of his regime when the 2011 uprising began.